 A place that was once known as heaven on earth, and once stood with dignity and pride, today, suffocates under its own air!

-After more than two decades of the cold war and raw politics, and with the Indian army taking affairs in its hands, does the future of tourism in Kashmir and its capital Srinagar look bright?
+After more than two decades of the cold war and raw politics, and with the Indian army taking affairs into its hands, does the future of tourism in Kashmir and its capital Srinagar look bright?